ScottWhittaker/ionic-custom-bar-heights/README.md

 # Ionic Custom Bar Heights

+An [ionic](http://ionicframework.com/) demo app for testing custom bar heights.
+Allows you to add custom heights for subheaders, footers and subfooters without affecting the defaults.

+If you don't have any knowledge of ionic you can [get started here](http://ionicframework.com/getting-started/).

+## tl;dr

+Grab the `scss/_custom-bars.scss` partial and include it in your app.
+Example templates can be found in `www/index.html`.

+## Install

+Clone the repo then...

+    npm install

+Run the app..

+    ionic serve --lab

+## Overview

 By default the [ionic framework](http://ionicframework.com/) provides variables allowing you to override the heights of headers, subheaders, footers and subfooters.
 Those variables can be found in `lib/ionic/scss/_variables.scss`